BAndresen/BAndresen/README.md

 - 🔭 I’m currently working on a <a href="https://github.com/BAndresen/instructor_assistant">Instructor Assistant App</a>, which helps PADI Instructors complete course paperwork
 - 🌱 I’m currently learning Python, Flask, SQL, Git and Linux
-- 💬 Ask me about Scuba Diving!
-Sourdough and woodworking
+- 💬 Ask me about Scuba Diving and Tech!
 - 📫 How to reach me: brendan.development@pm.me